ionzero/vouchsafe/README.md

 ## What Is Vouchsafe?

 Vouchsafe is a new way to represent identity and trust in your system — one that doesn’t require accounts, logins, or shared databases.
+It is an implementation of the ZI-CG identity trust model.

 At its core, a **Vouchsafe ID** is just a string like `urn:vouchsafe:alice.4z2vjf6...` that’s mathematically tied to a public key.